DeBaker1974/ospf-otel-lab/readme.md

-# Containerlab OSPF Simulation with OTEL, NetFlow, and SNMP
+# Containerlab OSPF Simulation with OTEL, NetFlow, and SNMP, shipping to Elasticsearch

 ## Introduction: